-Located in Al Quoz, not just trampolining you can also enjoy the X-Park freestyle playground, an obstacle course for adrenaline junkies.
-The challenges can be completed standalone or as part of a circuit and include Parkour, a boulder wall and zip line.
-Minimum height for X-Park is from 125cm.
+Located in Al Quoz, not just trampolining, you can also enjoy the X-Park freestyle playground, an obstacle course for adrenaline junkies.
+The challenges can be completed standalone or as part of a circuit and include Parkour, a boulder wall and a zip line.
+Note the minimum height for X-Park is 125cm.

 Jump Boxx Indoor Trampoline Park

-Defy gravity, flip, fly and jump your way through more than 120 interconnected trampolines over 25,000 feet!
-There are also dodge ball courts, slam dunking hoops and a foam pit to enjoy.
-The trampoline area is open to over 5’s while the Jumping Jaxx soft play is for your under 5’s.
+Defy gravity, flip, fly, and jump through more than 120 interconnected trampolines over 25,000 feet!
+There are also dodgeball courts, slam-dunking hoops and a foam pit to enjoy.
+The trampoline area is open to those over 5-years-old, while the Jumping Jaxx soft play is for those under 5’s.